 These are a couple of little dolls made from beads and safety pins.
 My sister Jacqui gave them to me when I visited her and family in 2009 then I sent them to Erica.
 Erica had created at least one of these dolls during one of our visits.
 Behind the dolls is a laptop computer I got in 2008.
 It ran Windows XP.

-Here's another screen from our old Commodore 64 computer.
+Just for fun: Here's another screen from our old Commodore 64 computer from 1990.
 Thanks for visiting!